PubInv/PubInv/ideas/Project #23: Pyrolysis Toilet.md

+# OBSOLETE

+This file is now obsolete.
+It has been given its [own repo](https://github.com/PubInv/PubInv/blob/master/ideas/Project%20%2323:%20Pyrolysis%20Toilet.md).

 # An Approach to the "Re-inventing the Toilet" challenge of the Gates Foundation

 ## Basic Idea: Build a toilet that quickly pyrolyzes human feces to produce biochar